Career, Salary and Education Information

 Top executives work in nearly every industry.
 They work for both small and large businesses, ranging from companies in which they are the sole employee to firms with hundreds of thousands of employees.

-Top executives frequently travel to attend meetings and conferences or to visit their company's local, regional, national, and international offices.
+Top executives frequently travel to attend meetings and conferences or to visit local, regional, national, or international offices of interest.

 Get the education you need: Find schools for Top Executives near you!

 Although education and training requirements vary widely by position and industry, most top executives have at least a bachelor's degree and a considerable amount of work experience.

 Many top executives have a bachelor's or master's degree in business administration or in an area related to their field of work.
 Top executives in the public sector often have a degree in business administration, public administration, law, or the liberal arts.
 Top executives of large corporations often have a master's degree in business administration (MBA).